ginkgo-project/ginkgo/doc/joss/paper.md

 # Performance and Benchmarking

-The Ginkgo software is tailored for High Performance Computing and provides high performance implementation on modern manycore architectures.
+The Ginkgo software is tailored for High Performance Computing and provides high performance implementations on modern manycore architectures.
 In particular, Ginkgo is competitive with hardware vendor libraries such as hipSPARSE and cuSPARSE [@2019spmvhip].
 The two following figures highlight this fact through the examples of relative Hybrid and CSR spmv results against either cuSPARSE or